tomjackman/rre-spec/readme.md

 4. Open http://localhost:9090 in a browser.
 5. Start RaceRoom and join a multiplayer server.

+### Resolution: Scaling UI Elements
+The `resolutionScaler.less` file contains a config value which allow you to manually increase/decrease UI elements based on your resolution.

+Setting the px value to a higher number will increase scaling and setting a lower number will decrease scaling.

 ### Creating Your Own Theme
 To create your own theme, its recommended to create a copy of the `base.less` file with your theme name.
 Then start the tool, select the theme from the dropdown and start modifying the less variables.